Twitter Sensory-Sensitive Earcons

 Constraints: We had no precedent for an accessibility sound design project.
 So, upon realizing WCAG’s limitations for this project, I had to design an entirely new way to think about sound, centering the lived experience of people with disabilities.

 Role: Responsible and accountable for all accessibility design.
 Wrote design guidelines for and gave accessibility feedback to our sound vendor.
-Conducted all generative and iterative research, and partnered with quant for evaluative research.
+Leveraging my accessibility research experience at the NYU Ability Project, I stepped in to conduct all generative and iterative research, and partnered with quant for evaluative research.

 WCAG Criteria for Sound

 - They have to work for those who require sound to perceive information and have sensory sensitivities, such as individuals with multiple disabilities

 - And they’re primary sounds, not background sounds

 With a neurodiverse team, I conducted a generative research study on Twitter using semi-structured interviews with 9 neurodivergent Twitter users to understand how to design sensory-sensitive earcons.